OlayinkaJames01/OlayinkaJames01/README.md

 ### Hi there! 👋

 I'm James Olayinka with interest in optimization leveraging Data and Analytics in a bid to create or innovate viable processes and operations

-I have experienced working in Technology, Financial Services, FMCG, EdTech and Diversified Business Interest Corporations

-In my free time, you can often find me coding, learning new stuff, and honing my skills on various areas including

-I also love working with different technologies & platforms and my current favorite ones are
+I have experienced working in Technology, Financial Services, FMCG, EdTech and Diversified Business Interest Corporations In my free time, you can often find me coding, learning new stuff, and honing my skills on various areas including I also love working with different technologies & platforms and my current favorite ones are

 - Microsoft Excel
-🧑‍💻 Python Scientific Stacks
+- Python
-🧑‍💻 MySQL / PostgreSQL
+- SQL
-🧑‍💻 PowerBI / Tableau
+- PowerBI / Tableau
-🧑‍💻 Robotics Process Automation
+- Robotics Process Automation (UiPath)

 [![James's GitHub stats](https://github-readme-stats.vercel.app/api?username=OlayinkaJames01)](https://github.com/OlayinkaJames01/github-readme-stats)